-Every social service agency in the county depends on volunteers to get the job done; you can help battered women’s shelters, stock the food bank, ship packages to the troops overseas, raise scholarship funds, or guide children through court cases.
+Every social service agency in the county depends on volunteers to get the job done; you can help shelter battered women, stock the food bank, ship packages to the troops overseas, raise scholarship funds, or guide children through court cases.
 Just pick a cause and call.
-Is there a need in the community that is not being served?
+Is there a service that you think is missing?
 Take the lead in forming a group of like-minded people to get the job done.

 Interested in culture?
 Go to your favorite theater, library, performance group, music series, museum or gallery and offer to help.
 All the plays, all the performances, all the festivals throughout the year are planned and carried out by volunteers.

 Are animals or nature your passion?
 Help at the animal shelter, ask state parks how they use volunteers, or approach the Forest Service about chores that can be done.